radzserg/rsdi/README.md

 in this case.
 At the same time, mixing synchronous and asynchronous resolution will cause confusion primarily for the consumers themselves.

-In most scenarios, following approach will work.
+The following approach will work in most scenarios.

 ```typescript

 // UserRepository.ts